 Created in the 1930’s by professor of psychiatry Dr. Shoma Morita, Morita therapy is said to be especially effective in treating neurosis and anxiety-based disorders.
-It’s emphasis is on the behaviour of a person, on focusing on the present, on what one is doing, thereby shifting the focus from functioning in an emotion-centred state, to a purpose-centred state.
+Its emphasis is on the behavior of a person, on focusing on the present, on what one is doing, thereby shifting the focus from functioning in an emotion-centered state, to a purpose-centered state.

-Ultimately, the aim of Morita therapy is to accept what you can’t change or control, i.e. the constant flux of emotions within you, and to direct your attention to what you can control and change, i.e. your actions and behaviour.
-The goal, essentially, is to ground behaviour in the reality and purpose of the present moment.
+Ultimately, the aim of Morita therapy is to accept what you can’t change or control, i.e. the constant flux of emotions within you, and to direct your attention to what you can control and change, i.e. your actions and behavior.
+The goal, essentially, is to ground behavior in the reality and purpose of the present moment.

 Says the author about his experiences with Morita:

 I believe that Morita therapy was helpful in freeing me somewhat from my dependence on social image and impressing others.
 I was constantly reminded to keep my attention directed toward that which really mattered, what I was doing at that very moment.